10% OFF WITH CODE:

 Smoke signals can be either hand-held or buoyant.
 The buoyant type emits dense orange smoke for at least 3 minutes in calm water.
 The hand-held type emits the same kind of smoke for at least a minute.
 Smoke signals are only effective in daylight.

-Distress flare FAQ
+Boating Distress Flares FAQ

 How many flares are needed on a boat?